Healthdirect Free Australian health advice you can count on.

 Finding the right doctor

-It is important that you trust your doctors and have a good rapport with them.
-To ensure you receive the best healthcare, you will need to see someone you can talk to, who listens and who takes you seriously.
+It is important that you feel you can trust your doctors and communicate well with them.
+To be sure you receive the best healthcare, you will need to see someone you can talk to, who listens and who takes you seriously.

-Ask friends, colleagues or allied health professionals for recommendations.
+Ask friends, work-mates or allied health professionals for recommendations.
 You can read more here about finding the right doctor.

 Learn more here about the development and quality assurance of healthdirect content.